 What’s the best place for great Solo Travel Adventures?

 Australia is a country that offers excellent opportunities to all types of solo travellers from newbies who are willing to try out a first solo experience to expert travellers who are seeking to bring their adventures to the next level.

 I love Australia and have been travelling on my own for the past 15 years.

-These tips are the first steps to help you find your way and hopefully can be a sort of ignition for your solo travel adventures in Australia.
+These tips are the first steps to help you find your way and hopefully can be a sort of ignition for your solo travels in Australia.

-If you love backpacking on this page, you can read about more tips for backpacking alone in Australia.
+If you’d like to travel with a backpack, you can read about my first-hand tips for backpacking in Australia.